-It’s important to know where the Northern Lights appear most frequently and most spectacularly.
+It’s important to know where you can see the Northern Lights appear most frequently and most spectacularly.
 This is determined by the strength of the geomagnetic storms which cause the lights to occur.
 The Kp index is the scale used to measure geomagnetic storms and it ranges from 0 (i.e. very little activity) to 9 (just huge!) and, as a basic rule, the larger the number, the further south the Northern Lights can be seen.

 There can be few things more frustrating than a promising Auroral forecast on a cloudy evening.
 This is one of the intrinsic problems associated with Aurora hunting because the skies above may be filled with dancing light but you’ll only see clouds!

 The Aurora Zone attempt to solve the problem by including minibus or snowmobile hunts for the Northern Lights.
 This means they have the mobility to find a break in the cloud or clearer skies which will hopefully enable you to see the Northern Lights.

 5. See the Northern Lights on a holiday to suit all tastes

 They also try to make the Aurora accessible to everyone, so for that reason they offer four different activity levels from ‘relaxed’ to ‘active’, catering for those who are looking for a leisurely break and those who want a truly active adventure in the Arctic.